diegargon/monnet-core/README.md

 Includes:

-Monnet Gateway : Mediates between web ui and the system  At the moment we only use for ansible.
+Monnet Gateway: Mediates between the web UI and the system.
+Currently, it is only used for Ansible.

-Monnet Agent : Linux Client to install on other hosts and send stats and otheers
+Monnet Agent: Linux client to be installed on other hosts to send stats and other data.
-    can be installed manually or via ui/ansible
+It can be installed manually or via UI/Ansible.

 ## Install Monnet Gateway
     See monnet_gateway/README.md

 ## Install Monnet Agent
     See monnet_agent/README.md